Dividend Value Builder Newsletter

 Disadvantages of Buy and Hold Investing

 Premium Prices.
-Most of the stocks worthy of buying and holding are priced at a premium.
-(Buying high) If you’re going to buy a stock to hold for more than 10 years, it better be a premium company!
+There are time periods when stocks are severely overvalued (i.e. 2000, 2007, 2021).
+If you’re going to buy an expensive stock (buying high) and have to hold it for more than 10 years; it better be a premium company!

 Volatility is ignored.
 Volatility is not always a bad word.
 Many successful value investors look at volatility as opportunities to buy bargains and sell trendy overpriced investments.